Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Factor 4: Service delivery model

-• Individual CFOs charge between $150 and $300 per hour or $2,000 and $4,000 per month.
-The low overhead costs make the price affordable, though you will have only one person doing all the work.
+• Individual CFOs charge between $150 and $300 per hour or $2,000 to $4,000 per month.
+Lower overhead keeps the price accessible, though one person handles all the work.

-• A CFO company that comes with an expert team charges $4,000 to $8,000 per month and offers high-level strategic advice, with analysts and controllers executing the strategy.
+• CFO firms with expert teams charge $4,000 to $8,000 per month and offer senior strategic advice, with analysts and controllers executing the work.

-• Technology-assisted services can offer reduced pricing since technology automates tasks, although the strategic part may become less humanized.
+• Technology-assisted services can offer reduced pricing since automation handles routine tasks, though the strategic element may be less hands-on.

 Factor 5: Geographic market

-Location is still a factor in determining the cost of outsourcing CFO services, although not as much as it used to be.
-Service providers in urban areas such as New York, San Francisco, or Boston are expected to demand rates 15% to 30% higher than those in other regions.
+Location still influences cost, though less than it once did.
+Service providers in major markets such as New York, San Francisco, or Boston typically charge 15% to 30% more than providers in other regions.

-Knowing what you receive helps you align your expenditures with your requirements.
+The biggest jump in deliverables happens between the $3K and $5K tiers: that is where reactive reporting becomes proactive strategy.
+Knowing what you receive helps you align your spending with your requirements.

 For $2,000 to $3,000 monthly